9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ::::

-The most important arguments to this function are the compiled regular expression, and the `PCREInfo` flag, indicating which information we\'re interested in.
+The most important arguments to this function are the compiled regular expression, and the `PCREInfo` flag, indicating which information we're interested in.
 In this case, we care about the captured pattern count.
 The flags are encoded in numeric constants, and we need to use specifically the `PCRE_INFO_CAPTURECOUNT` value.
 There is a range of